Adenoviruses can cause a wide range of symptoms. The most common symptoms in adults include:

 - Conjunctivitis (pink eye)

-Symptoms can range from mild to severe.
-Several subtypes, particularly subtype 7, can cause more serious illness, and people with weakened immune systems are at higher risk.
+Symptoms can range from mild to severe and typically last a few days to several weeks.
+Several subtypes can cause more serious illnesses, and people with weakened immune systems are at higher risk.

 Adenovirus is usually spread from person to person through mucus or saliva via: